shift7-ch/katta-docs/docs/self-hosting-guide/minio.md

 # MinIO

-Prepare the MinIO configuration of _STS Storage Access Mode_: the two MinIO policies Katta needs, and the OIDC providers that trust Keycloak.
-Do this before you upload an STS storage profile, because the profile references the resulting role ARNs.
+Prepare the MinIO configuration for issuing _[Scoped Credentials](../concepts.md#s3-storage)_: the two MinIO policies Katta needs, and the OIDC providers that trust Keycloak.
+This setup is required before you upload a [storage profile](../admin-guide/storage-profiles.md) using _Scoped Credentials_ referencing the resulting role ARNs.

 :::info
-_Static Storage Access Mode_ needs none of this.
-It reaches MinIO with long-lived access keys supplied at vault creation, thus you can go straight to [Storage Profiles](../admin-guide/storage-profiles.md).
-The [allowed origin](#allowed-origin-for-katta-web) below applies in both storage access modes.
+Alternatively configure MinIO with long-lived access keys supplied at vault creation, continue with [Storage Profiles](../admin-guide/storage-profiles.md#generic-s3-provider).
 :::

 ## Policy and OIDC Provider